 - A coach must have a significant international record and have been coaching at least 25 years.

-- World Records
+• World Records

-- Numbers of World Championship medals won
+• World Championship gold medals, Numbers of total World Championship medals won

-- World Cup, Grand Prix gold medals
+• World Cup, Grand Prix gold medals

-- Regional Championships won (European Championships, Commonwealth Games, Pan American Games, Asian Games, Pan Pacifics, South American Games, etc.)
+• Regional Championships won (European Championships, Commonwealth Games, Pan American Games,

-- Consideration to swimmers failing to make an Olympic team because of non-Olympic years due to war (1916, 1940, 1944), injury, career interruptions, non-Olympic events such as the individual medley (I.M.) prior to 1964, etc.
+- Consideration should be given to athletes failing to participate in Olympics because of non-Olympic years due to war (1916, 1940, 1944), boycotts (1980, 1984) injury, career interruptions and non-Olympic events such as the individual medley (I.M.) prior to 1964, etc.

 All things being equal, please consider the age of the individual and who may have come first in terms of performance or service.
 We want to honor individuals still alive, so older nominees should be favored over younger and still active individuals.
 Deceased persons should only be considered, if there is a compelling reason that will ensure significant representation at the ceremony.